GCuser99/tbFileSysTools/README.md

 ## Deviations from FSO

 Parity is the goal, but not at any price.
-Each of these was checked against the real `Scripting.FileSystemObject` as an oracle, and broken deliberately:
+Each of these was checked against the `Scripting.FileSystemObject`, and broken deliberately:

 **`Folder.Size` does not follow directory reparse points.** FSO does.
 A junction pointing into its own subtree makes FSO double-count (measured: 2500 vs 1500), and a junction pointing at an ancestor makes it recurse until it dies.
 This library reports what physically lives in the tree.

 **An unreadable folder raises.** FSO silently reports it as empty.
-A size or file list that quietly omits a subtree you couldn't read is worse than an error.
+A size or file list that quietly omits a subtree that can't be read is worse than an error.

 **`FileAttribute.Volume` and `.Alias` are not provided.** `Volume` has no Win32 equivalent (use `Drive.VolumeName`). `Alias` is `FILE\_ATTRIBUTE\_REPARSE\_POINT` under a misleading name — and collides with VBA's `vbAlias` (64 vs 1024).
 Use `ReparsePoint`.

-Added alongside: `SetAttribute` and `HasAttribute`, which flip or test a single bit rather than replacing the whole set — which is what `Attributes = x` does, and what most people don't expect.

 \---